 In 2018, Voices and our partners worked to raise awareness of issues children and their families encountered in foster care.
 We successfully helped pass the Kinship Guardianship Assistance program, which provides financial assistance to a limited number of children placed in licensed foster homes with their relatives.
 In 2019, we are entering into the legislative session on the heels of the release of the Joint Legislative Audit and Review Commission’s study of the foster care system.
 There is renewed energy from lawmakers to respond to the concerns about the safety and well being of children in the foster care system.
 In addition, lawmakers are preparing the state to begin implementing the Federal Family First Prevention Services Act.

 In 2019, Voices helped create the first-ever Foster Care Unified Agenda.
 The Unified Agenda is crafted by partners from across the Commonwealth who represent policy advocates, service providers, parents and caregivers, and—most especially—youth to identify key legislative opportunities to improve Virginia’s child welfare system.
+We are grateful to this network for helping us accomplish the significant work for children, youth, and families impacted by the foster care system during the 2019 legislative session.
 The Unified Agenda can be downloaded here.

 CASA of Central Virginia

 Depaul Community Resources

 NewFound Families Virginia

 Virginia Association of Child Placing Agencies